+Idaho Rental Market Added Pricier Homes.
+Lost Affordable Homes 2.7% Share of Rentals by Price 76.2% 19.5% ← I.6% 2011 63.4% 26.3% 7.7% ← 2.6% 2017 25% 50% 75% 0% 100% Source: Joint Center for Housing Studies of Harvard University.
 Today, Idaho has far fewer homes available to meet the needs of all renters.
 Overall, rents have been rising steadily in Idaho, even when accounting for inflation, leaving fewer affordable homes.
 While Idaho gained nearly 56,000 low or modest-income households since 1990, the state added less than 7,000 affordable rental homes.
 The number of higher-priced rental homes has increased dramatically.
 Rental assistance can help create more affordable homes with the current housing stock.
 Tax credits can help developers build homes that will ensure all Idahoans have access to affordable homes.
 Sources: American Community Survey 1-Year Estimates.
-US Census Bureau, 2016; Decennial Census Estimates.
-US Census Bureau, 1990; The State of the Nation's Housing 2018.
-Joint Center for Housing Studies of Harvard University, 2018.
+U.S. Census Bureau, 2019; Decennial Census Estimates.
+U.S. Census Bureau, 1990; The State of the Nation's Housing 2019.
+Joint Center for Housing Studies of Harvard University, 2019. П Idaho Lacks Affordable Homes for Modest Households

-Idaho Lacks Affordable Homes for Modest Households A shortage of affordable homes combined with stagnant wages makes it more difficult for Idahoans to find an affordable home.
-For 51,000 renter households who earn less than \$19,012 annually, there are just 22,189 rental homes in Idaho that are available and affordable.
-The shortage in affordable homes has grown from 20, 652 in 2007 to 29,124 in 2016, a 41 percent increase.
-The share of Idaho renters paying more than a third of family income has soared from 39 percent in 2007 to 46 percent in 2016.
+A shortage of affordable homes combined with stagnant wages makes it more difficult for Idahoans to find an affordable home.
+For 36,878 renter households who earn less than \$25,000 annually, there are just 14,591 rental homes in Idaho that are available and affordable.
+The shortage in affordable homes has grown from 20, 652 in 2007 to 22,287 in 2019.
+The share of Idaho renters paying more than a third of family income has soared from 39 percent in 2007 to 46 percent in 2019.
 Shortage of Affordable and Available Rental Units Over Time in Idaho

-Source: National Low Income Housing Coalition Source: 2018 Scorecard.
-Prosperity Now, 2018; Gap Report: Idaho.
-National Low Income Housing Coalition, 2018.
-Our Current Policies Hurt Communities of Color Share of Idaho Households Who are Cost Burdened, by Race and Ethnicity
+Source: National Low Income Housing Coalition Source: 2021 Scorecard.
+Prosperity Now, 2021; Gap Report: Idaho.
+National Low Income Housing Coalition, 2021 Current Policies Hurt Communities of Color Share of Idaho Households Who are Cost Burdened, by Race and Ethnicity